-If your impression of Miami Beach involves high heels, fast cars and thumping bass, let me just level with you for a minute: You aren’t wrong.
-And when I realized my family vacation to South Beach this March was scheduled smack-dab in the middle of spring break, I panicked a tiny bit.
-But listen — it turns out tipsy college students love babies, and Miami is such a fun place to travel with your kids that even if your scheduling skills are as questionable as mine, you’re going to have a great time.
+Are you and your family ready to fly somewhere South this winter to escape the chill?
+Well, if your image of traveling to Miami Beach involves high heels, fast cars and thumping bass, let me just level with you for a minute: You aren’t wrong.
+But listen — it turns out tipsy college students love babies, and Miami is such a fun place to travel with your kids, that even if you’re heading there mid-winter-break (or, gulp, mid-spring-break), your whole family is still going to have a great time.

 Here’s why: Miami, particularly Miami Beach, is that ideal blend of beach town and big city that means there’s always something to do, but you don’t have to do anything.
 Want to spend all day lounging by the pool?
 Of course you do!
 And you’re not going to miss out on anything life-changing.
 But if you feel like exploring, getting active, checking out some cool art and architecture and enjoying world-class meals, you’re just steps away.